Taming the Knight's Tour: Minimizing Turns and Crossings: Introduction

 \subsection{Our contributions.}

-We propose a novel algorithm for finding knight's tours with the following features. \begin{itemize} \item $9.5n+O(1)$ turns and $13n+O(1)$ crossings on a $n\times n$ board. \item A $19/12+o(1)$\footnote{By $o(1)$, we mean a function $f(n)$ such that for any constant $\varepsilon>0$, there is an $n_0$ such that, for all $n\geq n_0$, $f(n)<\varepsilon$.} approximation factor on the minimum number of turns (Problem~\ref{pro:turns}). \item A $13/4+o(1)$ approximation factor on the minimum number of crossings (Problem~\ref{pro:crossings}). \item A $O(nm)$ running time on a $n\times m$ board, i.e., linear on the number of cells, which is optimal. \item The algorithm is fully parallelizable, in that it can be executed in $O(1)$ time with $O(nm)$ processors in the CREW PRAM model.
-More specifically, the cell at a given index in the tour sequence (or, conversely, the index of a given cell) can be determined in constant time, which implies the above. \item It can be generalized to most typical variations of the problem: high-dimensional boards, boards symmetric under 90 degree rotations, tours in boards with odd width and height that skip a corner cell, and tours for \textit{giraffes}, which move one cell in one dimension and four in the other. \item The algorithm can be simulated by hand with ease.
-This is of particular interest in the context of recreational mathematics and mathematics outreach.
+We propose a novel algorithm for finding knight's tours with the following features. \begin{itemize} \item $9.25n+O(1)$ turns and $12n+O(1)$ crossings on an $n\times n$ board. \item A $9.25/6+o(1)$ approximation factor on the minimum number of turns (Problem~\ref{pro:turns}).\footnote{By $o(1)$, we mean a function $f(n)$ such that for any constant $\epsilon>0$, there is an $n_0$ such that, for all $n\geq n_0$, $f(n)<\epsilon$.} The approximation factor is achieved by showing a $(6-\epsilon)n$ lower bound, for any $\epsilon>0$, on the number of turns of any knight's tour (Theorem~\ref{thm:lowerbound}). \item A $3+o(1)$ approximation factor on the minimum number of crossings (Problem~\ref{pro:crossings}).
+The approximation factor is achieved by showing a $4n-O(1)$ lower bound on the number of crossings of any knight's tour (Theorem~\ref{thm:lowerboundcrossings}). \item A $O(nm)$ run-time on an $n\times m$ board, i.e., linear on the number of cells, which is optimal. \item The algorithm is fully parallelizable: the tour can be computed in $O(nm/p)$ time with $O(p)$ processors in the CREW PRAM model (Theorem~\ref{thm:parallel}). \item It can be generalized to most typical variations of the problem: higher-dimensional cubical boards, rotationally symmetric tours, tours in boards with odd width and height that skip a corner cell, and tours for $(1,4)$-leapers, also known as \textit{giraffes}, which move one cell in one dimension and four in the other. \item The algorithm can be simulated by hand with ease.
+This is of particular interest in the context of recreational mathematics and mathematics outreach. \end{itemize}